 The argument is that such standards are vital to the ongoing prosperity and development of democratic societies.
 Accordingly, numerous organizations have worked to consolidate resources for citizens to access government (local, state and federal) budget spending, stimulus spending, legislative tracking, and more.

-The Canberran Government in Australia has taken the initiative to come up with a website aptly titled “ACT” providing information which was not previously available to the public.
+The Government in has taken the initiative to come up with a website aptly titled “ACT” providing information which was not previously available to the public.
 Directness and sincerity in the government is essential for a strong democracy.
 And this website is just a step towards such social equality.

 On this website you will find data that may be useful to you.
 You may find the information helpful to find out more about a specific issue and to be in touch with the proceedings of the Legislative Assembly.
 The website is a way to facilitate collaboration between the public and government.
 It is also necessary to have feedback from the citizens and then and only then can the open government agenda develop.